enarx/enarx/STYLE.md

 ## Use Declarations

-When creating `use` statements, these statement should be divided into groups separated by an empty line.
+When creating `use` statements, these statements should be divided into groups separated by an empty line.
 Empty groups can be omitted altogether (i.e. no double empty lines).
 Formatting imports like this allows `cargo fmt` to sort within the groups, but the groups are always kept in the same relative